-The details of these simulations (based on the data from 4/02/2020 (launch of the new mFRR design) until 30/06/2020) are the following:
+The details of these simulations (based on the data from 4/02/2020 (launch of the new mFRR design) until 31/10/2020) are the following:

-- Reference case: the mFRR cost during the considered period (during which the remuneration is paid-as-bid) amounted to € 15,36 millions. - Simulation1a: the mFRR cost if everything remains unchanged (i.e. same bids, same selection) except that selected mFRR Standard bids and mFRR Flex bids are remunerated with paid-as-cleared mechanism with independent prices for mFRR Standard and mFRR Flex would have been €18,02 million.
-This represents a cost increase of 17,4 % compared to the reference case. - Simulation1b: The only difference compared to Simulation1a is that the remuneration of mFRR Standard bids for a given CCTU cannot be lower than the remuneration for mFRR Flex remuneration for the same CCTU (i.e. the mFRR Standard clearing price is constrained to be at least equal to the mFRR Flex clearing price).
-In this case, the total procurement cost would have been €18,13 million.
-Such a +18,1% compared to current cost can be considered as the worst-case upper bound of cost increase due to a shift towards paid-as-cleared (i.e. the maximum increase in mFRR procurement costs which would have happened if the bids are not modified but however set such that they all get the highest possible marginal price). - Simulation2a: for this simulation, the bids have been modified such that, for all bids for which two prices P1 & P2 were provided, only P2 has been used (meaning: P2 is also assumed applicable for the first step where the minimum mFRR Standard volume is procured).
+- Reference case: the mFRR cost during the considered period (during which the remuneration is paid-as-bid) amounted to € 32,2 million. - Simulation1a: the mFRR cost if everything remains unchanged (i.e. same bids, same selection) except that selected mFRR Standard bids and mFRR Flex bids are remunerated with paid-as-cleared mechanism with independent prices for mFRR Standard and mFRR Flex would have been €39,8 million.
+This represents a cost increase of 23,6 % compared to the reference case. - Simulation1b: The only difference compared to Simulation1a is that the remuneration of mFRR Standard bids for a given CCTU cannot be lower than the remuneration for mFRR Flex remuneration for the same CCTU (i.e. the mFRR Standard clearing price is constrained to be at least equal to the mFRR Flex clearing price).
+In this case, the total procurement cost would have been €40,1 million.
+Such a +24,5% compared to current cost can be considered as the worst-case upper bound of cost increase due to a shift towards paid-as-cleared (i.e. the maximum increase in mFRR procurement costs which would have happened if the bids are not modified but however set such that they all get the highest possible marginal price). - Simulation2a: for this simulation, the bids have been modified such that, for all bids for which two prices P1 & P2 were provided, only P2 has been used (meaning: P2 is also assumed applicable for the first step where the minimum mFRR Standard volume is procured).
 The underlying assumption is that, under the current paid-as-bid remuneration, the submission of two different prices primarily relates to the expectation that the price equilibrium will be different in the first and in the second steps (and hence that the fact that the underlying commitments are different does not have a significant impact over the marginal FRR capacity cost).
-P2 is thereby assumed to be closer while still above the marginal FRR capacity cost of this bid than P116.
+P2 is thereby assumed to be closer while still above the marginal FRR capacity cost of this bid than P118.
 A new bid selection is then made using these modified bids, using the same selection method as in the current design.
-Remunerating paid-as-cleared the resulting bid selection (i.e. one clearing price for mFRR Standard and one clearing for mFRR Flex) leads to a total procurement cost of € 17,13 millions.
-This is an increase of 11,5% compared to the Reference case. - Simulation2b: for this last simulation, the same bid prices and selection as for Simulation2a are considered.
-The only difference with Simulation2a is that - similar as for the difference between Simulation1a and Simulation1b - the remuneration of mFRR Standard bids for a given CCTU cannot be lower than the remuneration for mFRR Flex remuneration for the same CCTU.
-With this additional constraint, the total procurement cost would amount to € 17,28 millions, which is 12,5% above the historical procurement cost.
+Remunerating paid-as-cleared the resulting bid selection (i.e. one clearing price for mFRR Standard and one clearing for mFRR Flex) leads to a total procurement cost of € 38,5 million.
+This is an increase of 19,7% compared to the Reference case.